tilt-dev/servantes/README.md

 2. Run `tilt down` to delete what Tilt has created
 3. Open `Tiltfile` in your editor and delete/comment out the entire contents.
 4. Run `tilt up` with an empty Tiltfile
-5. Add lines back (you'll want to add it back in the order in the original Tiltfile).
+5. Uncomment the `k8s_yaml`.
+6. Uncomment one of the `docker_build` lines.
+7. Uncomment more of the build lines.

 You can see Tilt spring to life as it gets more data.